 This one may seem quite obvious, but it is worth mentioning that you should confirm if a given provider has the requisite skills and experience.
 You will want to ask about certifications, technologies they master, and the level of experience of team members.

-6. Employee retention
+6. Employee retention & reliable access to talent

 Not to mention that having a poor retention rate could mean delays in delivery, spending time over and over to onboard new team members, and in the end, a higher cost and delays in product launches.

-7. Training and employees’ development opportunities
+7. Training and learning opportunities

 In a world evolving at a fast speed, such as the IT space, training and learning opportunities are not a “nice to have” anymore but a “must have.”

 Understanding how large a provider’s organization is and how fast they can scale up a team and hire can help you decide if that is a good fit considering your goals.
 There is no wrong or right answer, but if you are a small or mid-business, working with a large outsourcing provider can be challenging to receive full attention alongside much larger clients.
+On the other hand, if you need to set up a large engineering team fast, that can be challenging for a small or midsize provider.

-10. Flexibility for testing the relationship
+10. Flexibility for testing the collaboration

 Before jumping into a long-term commitment, it can be useful to ask if providers offer the chance to do a pilot project first and then go into a long-term commitment such as a dedicated software engineering team.